the Courses

 Prerequisite: GBK 202 or 203, or approval of the program director.

-Readings from such authors as Dante, Chaucer, Machiavelli, Cervantes, Galileo, and Montaigne.
+Readings from 1001 Arabian Nights and from authors as Dante, Chaucer, Christine de Pizan, Machiavelli, Calvin, Cervantes, Galileo, and Montaigne.

 GBK 305.
 The Modern Worldview